alexkruckkneip/alexkknl_Portfolio_02/README.md

 ## How do I get set up? ##
 These instructions assume that Node.js and NVM have been installed correctly.
 1. Have the package.json file ready in the folder.
-2. Check weather an older version of NPM 8 is in use 'nvm use 8'.
+2. Check if the old version of NPM 8 is installed.
+This setup does not support a newer version.
 3. Check if the command 'gulp serve' is starting the server.

 ## Used commands for setup